Federal Interlocutor's Contribution Program: Terms and Conditions

 • The Métis National Council (MNC)

-General Objective:
+General objective:

-Typical Activities:
+Typical activities:

-• Staffing activities, — provision of reasonable amount of salary dollars to provide; capacity to maintain an effective bilateral relationship;
+• staffing activities — provision of reasonable amount of salary dollars to provide; capacity to maintain an effective bilateral relationship

-• conducting research;
+• conducting research

-• developing positions, policy papers, and other matters internal to the organization;
+• developing positions, policy papers, and other matters internal to the organization

-• conducting other preparatory work for meetings;
+• conducting other preparatory work for meetings

-• preparing for, and participating in, meetings with federal ministers and other federal representatives;
+• preparing for, and participating in, meetings with federal ministers and other federal representatives

-• participation in federal — provincial processes, such as the FPTA;
+• participation in federal — provincial processes

-• consulting membership and affiliated organizations.
+• consulting membership and affiliated organizations

 Tripartite self-government processes

-General Objective:
+General objective:

-• Negotiations may contemplate a variety of approaches to self-government off a land base.
+• negotiations may contemplate a variety of approaches to self-government off a land base.
 A variety of approaches may be considered, including:

-• forms of public government;
+• forms of public government

-• devolution of programs and services;
+• devolution of programs and services

-• the development of institutions providing services; and,
+• the development of institutions providing services

-• arrangements in those subject matters where it is feasible to exercise authority in the absence of a land base.
+• arrangements in those subject matters where it is feasible to exercise authority in the absence of a land base

 Conditions:

-• Participation of the respective provincial government.
+• participation of the respective provincial government

-• Provincial financial cost-sharing (not less than 50%) for institutional development, and on an equal basis for enumeration and tripartite processes.
-A cost-sharing letter is required for tripartite processes.
+• provincial financial cost-sharing (not less than 50%) for institutional development, and on an equal basis for enumeration and tripartite processes.
+A cost-sharing letter is required for tripartite processes

-Typical Activities:
+Typical activities:

-• conducting research and developing positions on program alternatives;
+• conducting research and developing positions on program alternatives

-• preparing for, and participating in, meetings or negotiations with federal and provincial governments;
+• preparing for, and participating in, meetings or negotiations with federal and provincial governments

-• developing communication strategies and products and carrying out communications activities including consultations with appropriate stakeholders, governments, and communities;
+• developing communication strategies and products and carrying out communications activities including consultations with appropriate stakeholders, governments, and communities

-• developing tripartite agreements;
+• developing tripartite agreements

-• enumeration of those individuals who may be covered by self-government agreements;
+• enumeration of those individuals who may be covered by self-government agreements

-• establishing evaluation and reporting processes.
+• establishing evaluation and reporting processes

 Recipients:

-• Any non-profit:
+• any non-profit:

-• Métis or non-status Indian institution or organization
+• Métis or Non-Status Indian institution or organization

-• off-reserve Aboriginal institution or organization or,
+• off-reserve Indigenous institution or organization or

-General Purpose:
+General purpose:

-Typical Activities:
+Typical activities:

-• training and professional development ventures;
+• training and professional development ventures

-• preparing for, and participating in, federal and provincial initiatives;
+• preparing for, and participating in, federal and provincial initiatives

-• preparing for, and participating in, partnering initiatives with provinces, municipalities, non-government organizations and the private sector, such as apprenticeship arrangements, internships and interchange opportunities with the private and public sector;
+• preparing for, and participating in, partnering initiatives with provinces, municipalities, non-government organizations and the private sector, such as apprenticeship arrangements, internships and interchange opportunities with the private and public sector

-• developing communication activities and projects;
+• developing communication activities and projects

-• conducting research and developing policies;
+• conducting research and developing policies

-• developing financial accountability; and
+• developing financial accountability

-• electoral reform, such as development of processes and voters lists.
+• electoral reform, such as development of processes and voters lists

 Recognizing Métis Contributions to Canada

-General Purpose:
+General purpose:

 • To recognize Métis contributions to Canada, past and present.

-Typical Activities:
+Typical activities:

-• special events to recognize the contributions of Métis and non-status Indian veterans
+• special events to recognize the contributions of Métis and Non-Status Indian veterans

 • construction of monuments, special display in museum, etc. that recognize Métis historical events